Privacy Policy

 Overview

 Unbubble News is a fact-checking and context tool.
-Users submit a URL to be analyzed, and the generated report can be saved to their account and shared via a link.
-The service is available via our website (unbubble.news) and our browser extension.
+Users submit content — a URL, text, or images — to be analyzed, and the generated report can be saved to their account and shared via a link.
+The Service is available via our website, browser extension, and other integrations (such as messaging bots, email forwarding, and developer APIs).

 Browser extension